How To Choose A Therapist That Can Actually Help You

 Wishing you the best in health and healing,

-I enjoy working with people around the world and I am available by phone, Skype or in-person for counseling and coaching.
-Please connect with me through my contact page.
+I enjoy working with people around the world and I am available by phone, Zoom, or in-person in Boulder, CO for counseling and coaching.